Ballarat North

 This rezoning is underway and is led by DTP whilst the PSP is being led by the Victorian Planning Authority (VPA).

 The Victorian Planning Authority (VPA) is collaborating with Ballarat City Council to prepare strategic planning outputs.
-A steering committee governance structure has been established including the City of Ballarat and other key government agencies to ensure collaborative decision making throughout the development of the PSP.
+A governance structure has been established including the City of Ballarat and other key government agencies to ensure collaborative decision making throughout the development of the PSP.

 Once a project is completed, the Responsible Authority for implementing it over many years (e.g. approving subdivision applications) will usually be the local council.
 To assist in facilitating this, the VPA ensures regular engagement with council throughout the whole life of the project.